shimion/builder/inc/class/readme.txt

 * Fixed: Hitting the return key doesn't work when at the end of preformatted text areas.
 * Fixed: Hitting the tab key while inside preformatted text will now add a tab.
 * Fixed: File permission errors that result in "Please Wait..." messages
-* Fixed: Edge bug where PBS did not start at all and was stuck in "Please Wait".
+* Fixed: Edge bug where nhb did not start at all and was stuck in "Please Wait".
 * Fixed: Invisible characters (e.g. in preformatted text) stops the down/right button from working properly.
 * Fixed: Clicking above or below the content will now properly create an empty paragraph when a carousel or other similar elements are on the start/end.
 * Fixed: Set the highlighting time of the entire editor area to 999999 to prevent it from showing up.